MikeLaperle/ScubaGear/README.md

 ```

 > [!IMPORTANT]
-> ScubaGear requires specific prerequisites and configuration values.
-After running your first assessment, review the results carefully.
-Address any gaps by configuring your tenant or documenting risk acceptance in the YAML file using exclusions, annotations, or omissions.
+> ScubaGear has specific prerequisites and relies on defined configuration values to properly evaluate your Microsoft 365 tenant.
+After your initial assessment run, review the results thoroughly.
+Address any identified gaps by updating your tenant configuration or documenting risk acceptances in a YAML configuration file using exclusions, annotations, or omissions.
+> **Refer to the sections below for detailed guidance.**

 ### 5. Build YAML configuration file